 Step 2.
 The scanning could take a while if your MacBook are crammed with files.
-You can tell how many files are left to be scanned by completion percentage.
+You can tell how many files are left to be scanned by the completion percentage.

 Step 3.
 You can then view the scanned results.
-To quickly find out unused large files, you may use combination of size, date, kind, name to arrange the files.
+To quickly find out the unused large files, you may use combination of size, date, kind, name to arrange the files.
 For example, you can first click to organize the files by kind (archives, documents, movies, audios and others), and click to further order the files by size.

 Step 5.
-Also you can click to view the file on its folder or click the folder name to jump to target folder.
+Also you can click to view the file on its folder or click the folder name to jump to the target folder.
 Sometimes, users find that the entire folder are unneeded and delete the folder directly.

 Step 6.
 After you have ticked all files that you want to delete, click "Next" on the bottom right corner.
 You'll be asked to confirm your selections.
 Please double check the files before you press "Remove".

 In conclusion, by using Dr. Cleaner, you can clean your MacBook more conveniently and effectively because the program can:

 Quickly identify the unneeded big files by organizing files by size, date, kind, name;